bvn-architecture/RevitBatchProcessor/README.md

 - Option to process files (of the same Revit version) in the same Revit session, or to process each file in its own Revit session.
 The latter is useful if Revit happens to crash during processing, since this won't block further processing.
 - Automatic Revit dialog / message box handling.
 These, in addition to Revit error messages are handled and logged to the GUI console.
 This makes the batch processor very likely to complete its tasks without any user intervention required!
 - Ability to import and export settings.
 This feature combined with the simple [command-line interface](#command-line-interface) allows for batch processing tasks to be setup to run automatically on a schedule (using the Windows Task Scheduler) without the GUI.
+- Generate a .txt-based list of Revit model file paths compatible with RBP.
+The *New List* button in the GUI will prompt for a folder path to scan for Revit files.
+Optionally you can specify the type of Revit files to scan for and also whether to include subfolders in the scan.

 ## Unlimited Power